KikeCanCode/KikeCanCode/README.md

 2. Java
 3. Phyton

-Feel free to explore these projects and provide any feedback or suggestions!
+Feel free to provide any suggestions!

 ## Code Snippets 📋
 In this section, I'll be sharing useful code snippets, algorithms, or solutions to coding challenges that I encounter during my learning journey.
 These snippets will showcase my understanding and implementation skills across various programming languages and concepts.